Latest Offer: Get 120GB for £20!

 Open Signal’s April 2020 tests also show O2 in front of Three, when it comes to voice call experience, but still behind the other two major networks.
 In umlaut’s voice call tests the call setup times of O2 were considerably longer than of EE and Vodafone, and slightly better than Three’s.
 However, these results also show us O2 is improving and even catching up with the others.

 Wi-Fi Calling & 4G Calling

 WiFi Calling allows you to make calls even when you don’t have a signal, and thanks to 4G Calling you get clearer calls and better indoor coverage.
 With WiFi and 4G Calling combined you can move seamlessly between WiFi and 4G network coverage to continue your calls.

-O2 offers these voice call quality improving perks to SIM only customers and at no extra cost.
+O2 offers these voice call quality improving perks to pay monthly customers and at no extra cost.
 However, your phone needs to be compatible for 4G Calling and Wi-Fi Calling to work and Android handsets might run into some problems if they are not directly purchased from O2.

 Currently O2’s 4G Calling and Wi-Fi Calling are supported by the devices below.

 - iPhone 11, 11 Pro, 11Pro Max, iPhone Xs, iPhone Xs Max, iPhone X, iPhone Xr, iPhone 8 Plus, 8, 7 Plus, 7, 6s Plus, 6s, 6 Plus, 6, SE